rylenko/se/README.md

 - `CTRL+n` - create a row above the current row and move to it.
 - `CTRL+s` - save.
 - `CTRL+q` - quit.
 If you changed the file, you will need to either save it or press this key several times.
-- `CTRL+x` - save to current user's home directory.
+- `CTRL+x` - save to spare directory.
 Useful if no privilege to write to opened file.

 You can also repeat a key by pressing `<number><key>`.
 For example, `5n` will create 5 rows below the cursor.